choijaewon959/group8/A7/performance_report.md

 - **Multiprocessing** introduces overhead that is only worth it for very large datasets or CPU-bound computations where GIL is limiting.
 - Polars demonstrates stronger CPU utilization and faster execution than Pandas for the same tasks.
 - Due to Python's Global Interpreter Lock (GIL), multithreading has limited parallel performance for CPU-bound tasks; if the dataset is very large, multiprocessing is preferred for computationally intensive operations.
+- For the dataset and window size tested, execution time was dominated by Threading, with Multiprocessing showing slower performance due to process creation overhead.
+This highlights that parallel execution speed gains are only realized for larger datasets or heavier computations
 ---

 ## Syntax difference: Pandas vs Polars